-After graduating Francine worked as a freelance violinist and violist across Australia, while building up her presence as a string pedagogue.
-She held teaching positions at numerous schools across Victoria and Queensland, most notably heading the strings program at the Cairns Hinterland Steiner School between 2013 and 2016.
-She was fortunate enough to conduct the Cairns String Orchestra between 2014 and 2016, growing the ensemble from small beginnings to a multi-stage, dynamic training orchestra for young people.
+After graduating with First Class Honours from the University of Melbourne, Francine worked as a freelance violinist and violist across Australia, most notably as concertmaster of the North Queensland Chamber Orchestra and the Cairns Concert Orchestra.
+During this time she also established herself as a versatile and dynamic strings pedagogue.
+She held numerous teaching positions throughout Victoria and Queensland, including heading the strings program at the Cairns Hinterland Steiner School and conducting the Cairns String Orchestra growing the ensemble from small beginnings to a multi-stage, dynamic training orchestra for young people.
 Keen to provide more educational opportunities for regional string students in the area, in 2016 Francine started the biannual Cairns String Orchestra Workshops, orchestral training intensives for young string players working with mentors from around Australia.
-Francine has also worked as an orchestral tutor with the Victorian Department of Education's "State School Spectacular," Melbourne Youth Orchestras, Geelong Summer Music Camp, and the Blackburn Summer String Workshop.
+She also worked as an orchestral tutor with the Victorian Department of Education's "State School Spectacular," Melbourne Youth Orchestras, Geelong Summer Music Camp, and the Blackburn Summer String Workshop.

-In 2017 Francine relocated to The Netherlands where she studied historical violin at the Royal Conservatoire of the Hague, performing as a baroque violinist/violist in numerous projects around the Netherlands and Germany.
-In 2018 she moved to Cambridge, United Kingdom where she taught classroom and instrumental music at the Cambridge Steiner School until 2021.
-In 2020 she organised and conducted the inaugural Half Term Music School, which offered a four day orchestral workshop for young string students to expand their skills.
-She currently teaches violin, viola and piano at the Stamford Endowed Schools, runs a busy private teaching studio in Cambridge, and is the Creative Sales Director at Cambridge Strings.
-She is also completing a Master of Teaching in both primary and secondary settings, a Postgraduate Certificate in Educational Studies, and Professional Certificate in Kodaly Education with the British Kodaly Association.
+In 2017 Francine relocated to The Netherlands where she studied historical violin at the Royal Conservatoire of the Hague, performing as a baroque violinist/violist across the Netherlands and Germany.
+In 2018 she moved to Cambridge, United Kingdom where she headed the music programme at the Cambridge Steiner School until 2021.
+She also had a very busy private studio in Cambridge, and in 2020 organised and conducted the Half Term Music School, which offered a four day orchestral workshop for young string students to expand their skills.
+In 2022 she completed her Masters of Educational Leadership and School Improvement at the University of Cambridge, wherein her thesis explored the signature pedagogies of mid to late career violin teachers.
+At this time she also completed the Professional Certificate of Kodaly Teaching from the British Kodaly Association.

 Master of Teaching (Primary and Secondary) - Deakin University, AUS